Chillis-Associates/Balance-Game/README.md

 lack of concrete objectives can overwhelm the development team, causing a lack of motivation.
-It should be noted that this planning does not include the additional time spent for carry out the first version of the GDD and bring together the four members that form the Development team.
+It should be noted that this planning does not include the additional time spent for carry out the first version of the game and bring together the four members that form the Development team.